zepheira/bibframe/model/bfmarc.md

 ## authorizedUsers

 * label: authorized users
-* desciption: The class of users or specific individuals for whom legal, physical or procedural restrictions imposed on use do not apply.
+* description: The class of users or specific individuals for whom legal, physical or procedural restrictions imposed on use do not apply.
 * value: Literal
 * remark: Equivalent to authorization, subfield e of MARC field 506 restrictions on access note.
 * refines: